OUR ANALYSIS OF SOCIETY TODAY

 We Need To Build Governing Power

 To achieve structural transformation, we must increase our governing power.
 Governing power is the power to design, legislate, implement and enforce a structural reform agenda and to defend those reforms until they can defend themselves.
 It requires not just electoral or legislative power, but also administrative and policy-making, power to shape the narrative, and increased organizational and movement infrastructure to align and drive a shared agenda.
+For more, see our paper on Governing Power.

 We Must Shift Old Approaches To Organizing